mohamedradwan.com - Nothing can beat experience

 Why This Matters Beyond the Exam

-For me, the value of this certification is not only the badge.
+For me, the value of GH-600 is not only the certification.

-The bigger value is the mindset behind it.
+The bigger value is the mindset behind the topic.

-AI agents are changing how we think about software delivery.
+Agentic AI is changing how we think about software delivery.
 The key question is no longer only:

 How can AI help me write code faster?